swifty94/FTStats/README.md

     $ ./bin/app.sh
     Usage: app { start | stop | restart | status | rebuild }
     </pre>
-    NOTE: 'rebuild' is useful when you need to re-init whole app.
-E,g., you need completely change monitoring parameters like ports, paths, even servers, etc. So if there were existing DB you'll need to drop it and re-create + it would be good to clean Python cache, etc.
+    NOTE: 'rebuild' is useful when you need to re-init the whole app.
+E,g., you need completely change monitoring parameters like ports, paths, even servers, etc. So, if there were existing DB, you'll need to drop it and re-create + it would be good to clean Python cache, etc.
-    Basically, this call re-creates the venv, re-install the dependencies and re-creates the schema so you'll have a fresh app.
+    Basically, this call re-creates the venv (a virtual environment where all the project dependencies are stored), re-install the dependencies, and re-creates the schema so you'll have a fresh app.

     - Windows
     <pre>